Variance propagation for density surface models: Previous methods for estimating uncertainty in Density Surface Models

 When there are not covariates in the detection function we calculate:

-In the case where detectability is a function of covariates, it is hard to justify the use of the CV decomposition as there are correlations between the spatial distribution and the covariates affect detectability.
-Program Distance \citep{Thomas:2010cf} uses the \foreignlanguage{british}{Horvitz-Thompson-corrected} counts per segment as the response (thus removing the detectability from the right hand side of (\ref{dsm-eqn})).
-Variance is then calculated by taking the probability of detection averaged over the observations by first calculating the Horvitz-Thompson estimate of the abundance in the covered area ($\hat{N}=\sum_{i}g_{i}/\hat{p_{i}}$, where $g_{i}$ is group size of the $i^{\text{th}}$ observation and $\hat{p_{i}}$ is the probability of detecting that group) then using that $\hat{N}$ to calculate the implied average detectability, had the analysis not contained covariates ($\tilde{p}=n/\hat{N}$, where $n$ is the number of observed groups).
+This is fine when the detection function does not contain any covariates, as there is no covariance then between the effort and density covariates (the procedure outlined in Section \ref{sec:varprop} does not yield a different answer).
+In the case where detectability is a function of covariates it is impossible in general to justify the use of the CV decomposition as there are correlations between the spatial distribution and the covariates affect detectability.

+The approach taken by Program Distance \citep{Thomas:2010cf} is to use \foreignlanguage{british}{Horvitz-Thompson-adjusted} counts per segment, instead of the observed count, as the response in the GAM.
+Thus removes the detectability from the right hand side of (\ref{dsm-eqn}).
+Variance is then calculated by taking the probability of detection averaged over the observations by first calculating the Horvitz-Thompson estimate of the abundance in the covered area ($\hat{N}=\sum_{i}g_{i}/\hat{p_{i}}$, where $g_{i}$ is group size of the $i^{\text{th}}$ observation and $\hat{p_{i}}$ is the probability of detecting that group) then using that $\hat{N}$ to calculate the implied average detectability, had the analysis not contained covariates ($\tilde{p}=\tilde{n}/\hat{N}$, where $\tilde{n}$ is the number of observed groups).
 The numerical derivatives of $\tilde{p}$ with respect to $\boldsymbol{\theta}$ can then be used in (\ref{eqn-deltamethod}) to derive a variance for this probability of detection, averaged over the observations.

-We do not recommend this approach, for several reasons.
-Transforming the response through multiplication by a random variable breaks the mean-variance and independence assumptions of the GAM, so that the computed $\text{CV}\left(\hat{N}_{\text{GAM}}\right)$ is invalid (unless there are no covariates in the detection function).
-Additionally, there is no coherent way to generalize the formula to small-area predictions --- the effort covariates within a small area will not have the same range as those in the larger survey area (i.e., weather conditions will not be homogenous throughout the survey area).
-Hence, the uncertainty that applies to the overall $\tilde{p}$ is usually not the appropriate uncertainty to apply to a small area where observing conditions may be untypical.
-While some ad hoc correction could perhaps be contrived, it is not obvious how to do so reliably in general.
+We do not recommend this approach either.
+Transforming the response through multiplication by a random variable breaks the mean-variance and independence assumptions of the GAM, so that the computed $\text{CV}\left(\hat{N}_{\text{GAM}}\right)$ is invalid when detection covariates are present.
+Additionally, there is no coherent way to generalize the formula to small-area predictions --- the effort covariates within a small area will not have the same range as those in the larger survey area (e.g., weather conditions will not be homogenous throughout the survey area).
+Hence, the uncertainty that applies to the overall $\tilde{p}$ is usually not the appropriate uncertainty to apply to a small area where observing conditions may be atypical.